Kaufman's Adaptive Moving Average Pine Script — Complete TradingView Guide

 Copy to TradingView

-Click "Copy to TradingView" to copy the generated script, then open the TradingView Pine Script editor (Alt+P), paste the code, and click "Add to chart" to see KAMA plotted on your chart.
+Click "Copy to TradingView" to copy the generated code, open the TradingView Pine Script editor (Alt+P), paste the code, and click "Add to chart."
+The KAMA line appears on your chart instantly.

 - 5